By: Sharon Aron Baron

 In August 2013, the City of Tamarac installed over 15 red light cameras.
 After one year of operation, I wanted to find out how they were doing.

-In the video, Channel 10 interviewed Jacob Alcahe who was worried he was having a heart attack, so he rushed himself to University Hospital in Tamarac.
+In the video, Channel 10 interviewed Jacob Alcahe, who was worried he had a heart attack, so he rushed himself to University Hospital in Tamarac.
 “I really couldn’t breathe, I was sweating, just a lot of things going on,” said Alcahe.

 A few weeks later, Alcahe said he experienced similar symptoms when he received a $158 ticket in the mail.
 It appears the camera on University Drive at Northwest 72nd Street captured him running the red light at the entrance to the hospital.

 To make matters worse, the city’s magistrate refused to dismiss the ticket even after he showed them his discharge papers from the hospital.

 Mayor Harry Dressler told Local 10 the city was only trying to keep drivers safe and stands by the magistrate who, to date, has upheld at least two violations issued to emergency room patients.

 Oh yes, don’t forget: the City of Tamarac pays for the judge magistrate.

 So how are our red light cameras working?